igorMSoares/resize-images/language/README.md

   - *{error}*: The *Image.UnidentifiedImageError* raised when Image.open() receives a non image file as an argument.

 - **"final_message"**: Message displayed at the end of execution.
-Can be used to inform how many files where actually resized.
+Can be used to inform how many files were actually resized.
 Accepts the variable:

   - *{total_files_resized}*: Number of resized files.

-- **"saved_to"**: This is a complementary final message, informing, for example, where the resized images where saved to.
+- **"saved_to"**: This is a complementary final message, informing, for example, where the resized images were saved to.
 Accepts the variable:

   - *{resized_images_dir}*: Path to the resized images directory.